 About NETP

-Upon completion of the NETP year, nursing graduates will meet competencies and standards of practice in order to progress to competent level on the Professional Development and Recognition programme (PDRP) determined by the Nursing Council of New Zealand and Capital, Coast and Hutt Valley District.
+The aim of the NETP programme is to support the graduate Registered Nurses (RN) and provide professional development to facilitate transition during their first year of practice.
+Upon completion of the NETP year, nursing graduates will meet competencies and standards of practice in order to progress to competent level on the Professional Development and Recognition Programme (PDRP).

 Employment Opportunities